ahmedrachid/COVID19-Forecasting/README.md

 ## Visualisation

-Dash Plotly framework is used for visualising real / predicted cases for different countries.
+📺 Dash Plotly framework is used for interacting visualisation of real / predicted cases for different countries.

 ##
 ## Data Sources